Poyters/stella/README.md

 # Stella

 Rapid elixir library providing implementations of the most famous algorithms, data structures and math functions.
-Keyf fetures of this library are:
+Key fetures of this library are:
-- a high test coverage (above 95 percentage)
+- a high test coverage (near to 100%)
 - good quality documentation with examples of usage to each function
 - featured complexity of each action